 The conservation and use program for C. yacare in Bolivia began in 1997 with few evaluations of its population, and a small experimental harvest.
 During the following years, between 30,000 (1999) and 59,000 (2003) individuals were harvested annually through a management model based on eco-regional population sizes.
 From 2004, a large group of institutions and specialists participated in the re-design of the program to adapt it to the national reality, and strengthen the regulatory and administrative framework by means of a monitoring plan.
 In addition, standardized sampling protocols were designed; monitoring of harvests commenced, and a new classification of water bodies was made.
 Additionally, a new basis of technical data (counts, harvests, habitats) and administrative data (users, farms, quotas history, contraventions) was developed, and geographically assessed together through a GIS.
 This database is continuously updated with new information.
-Parallel to this activity, management plans were suggested for development in Indigenous Lands (TCOs = Spanish acronym) and Protected Areas to increase local community participation in Yacare caiman use, and carrying out a group of activities directed to strengthen local communal structures.
+Parallel to this activity, management plans were developed in Indigenous Lands (TCOs = Spanish acronym) and Protected Areas to increase local community participation in Yacare caiman use, and a group of activities directed to strengthen local communal structures were carried out.

-Currently, there are two management plans in operation, and another 12 are under evaluation, with the intention of covering some 8,503,400 ha of the C. yacare distribution in Bolivia (Llobet et al. 2004; Llobet and Bello 2008).
-Between 1999 and 2007, more than 298,000 individuals were harvested.
-The initial national export quota (1999) was established at 36,500 individuals, but it fluctuated from 45,000 to 50,000 animals per year between 2001 and 2007 (Llobet and Bello 2008).
+Currently, there are 14 management plans in operation in indigenous territories and protected areas, which are updated every five years.
+These plans cover some 8.5 million ha of the C. yacare distribution in Bolivia (Llobet et al. 2004; Llobet and Bello 2008).
+Between 1999 and 2016, more than 640,000 individuals were harvested within the framework of management plans.
+The initial national export quota (1999) was established at 36,500 individuals, but it fluctuated between 45,000 and 50,000 animals per year between 2001 and 2007.
+Over the last six years, the harvesting quota authorized under the National Programme for Conservation and Sustainable Use of Caiman yacare has varied between 41,578 individuals in 2011 to 38,446 individuals in 2016.
+Additional to the harvesting program, since 2015 a few small breeding centers have been authorized for indigenous communities as a pilot for a communal ranching program.